HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/administrationui.md

       ![Edit Application](../../assets/images/EditApplication.png)

-## View the OAuth Consent
+## View the OAuth Consent List

-The **OAuth Consent** contains the list of the authorized users who login to the app of the current server.
+**OAuth Consent** list allows the current user to view and revoke the OAuth Consents they have available to them.

 1. Click the **OAuth Consent** navigation pane.